A liberal-Arts opportunity

 Founded in 1838, Greensboro College provides undergraduate students a true liberal-arts education while also offering four master’s degrees.
-Greensboro college provides a coeducational and independent learning atmosphere with approximately 1,250 undergraduate students from 32 states, the District of Columbia, and 24 nations.
-We have 59 full-time faculty who teach 33 majors and over 1,000 different courses directly to our students.
-We pride ourselves on our one-on-one contact between faculty and students, with no graduate assistants or TAs teaching courses at Greensboro.
+Greensboro College provides a coeducational and independent learning atmosphere with approximately 1,150 undergraduate students from 24 states, the District of Columbia, and 24 nations.
+We have 59 full-time faculty who teach 33 majors and more than 1,000 different courses directly to our students.
+We pride ourselves on our one-on-one contact between faculty and students, with no graduate assistants or teaching assistants teaching courses at Greensboro.
 We consider ourselves a leader in academic advising and leadership development programs.
 In addition, our 16-sport NCAA Division III athletic program is nationally recognized.
 Our affiliation with the United Methodist Church affords students the opportunity to stay grounded in their faith, and to grow spiritually.
-When searching for the college that best fits you, think about what’s most important to your overall experience; and what will help guide you to a successful and prosperous future.
+When searching for the college that best fits you, think about what’s most important to your overall experience and what will help guide you to a successful and prosperous future.
 If intellectual, personal and spiritual development are important to you then your search ends at Greensboro.

 Explore our majors and programs

 Greensboro College offers undergraduate Bachelor of Arts, Bachelor of Business Administration, Bachelor of Music Education and Bachelor of Science degrees.
 Explore our majors and programs to see what we offer, and what might interest you:

 - biology/allied health

 - birth through kindergarten education (Pre-K through K Education)

 - business administration and economics

 - history and political science